-William Jessup University began during the Great Depression of the 1930’s.
+Jessup University began during the Great Depression of the 1930s.
 Dr. Eugene Sanderson, who had already started three other colleges, saw the need for a Bible college in the greater San Francisco Bay Area.
-He purchased two large houses on adjacent lots at Fifth and San Carlos Streets in San Jose, across from the campus of San Jose Teachers College (now San Jose State University).
-Over the course of several years, he improved the property and built a chapel for the faculty and student body yet to come.
+He purchased two large houses on adjacent lots at Fifth and San Carlos Streets in San Jose, across from the San Jose Teachers College campus (now San Jose State University).
+Over the next several years, he improved the property and built a chapel for the faculty and student body yet to come.

-In January of 1939, Sanderson asked William L. Jessup to carry on the vision and start the College.
+In January 1939, Sanderson asked William L. Jessup to carry on the vision.
 Bill and his wife, Carrie, moved from Visalia to San Jose to open the College.
-On September 20, 1939, classes at San Jose Bible College began with fourteen students.
-The curriculum focused on the study of the Bible and preparation for church vocations.
+On September 20, 1939, classes at San Jose Bible College began with fourteen students, and the curriculum focused on biblical study and preparation for church vocations.

-The 125-acre property purchased in Rocklin included a striking, award winning office and warehouse facility for the Herman Miller Corporation, designed by world-renowned architect Frank Gehry.
+The 125-acre property purchased in Rocklin included a striking, award-winning office and warehouse facility for the Herman Miller Corporation, designed by world-renowned architect Frank Gehry.
+Formerly serving as a manufacturing and distribution center, it includes 500,000 square-feet of building space under roof.
 The renovation for campus use received the Best Rebuild/Renovation Award from the Sacramento Business Journal in March 2005.